joergschwarzwaelder/hhc2024/Objective-2/README.md

 So from each individual word set, words 0,5,10,14 (for set one: Tinsel, Garland, Star, Lights) form one group, words 1,3,7,9 the next one and so on.

 ## Easy
-Just complete the game according to the information from the JS sources.
+Just complete the game according to the information from the JS source.

 **Achievement: [Silver] Elf Connect**